pramodhrai/blockchaintutorial/README.md

 This code repository is meant for a <a href="https://events.bizzabo.com/ma2017/agenda/session/206634">talk</a> at Magic Symposium 2017 in KL, Malaysia on 6th October.
-My main goal at this point is to explain how a blockchain works and its key concepts.
+My main goal is to explain how a blockchain works and its key concepts.
+I will refer to this tutorial from time to time in future conversations and talks as well.
+Feel free to discuss too.

 ### What is a blockchain?